Multiplying 2 Digits By 2 Digits

 Definition and Basics

 Multiplying 2 digits by 2 digits is the process of finding the product of two numbers, each consisting of two digits.
-For example, multiplying 25 by 32 is a 2-digit by 2-digit multiplication.
+Also, for example, multiplying 25 by 32 is a 2-digit by 2-digit multiplication.
 This operation is based on the distributive property of multiplication over addition, which allows us to break down the numbers into their place values (tens and ones) and multiply each part separately.

 The basic formula for multiplying two 2-digit numbers (AB and CD) can be represented as: